jothamgoh/jothamgoh.github.io/_pages/ebook.md

 ---
-title: "My Ebook"
+title: "Become a data analyst (with no formal education)"
 permalink: /ebook/
 author_profile: false
 ---

-# Becoming a data analyst (with no formal education)

 Welcome to the ebook on becoming a data analyst.
 Who is a data analyst?
 It's someone who uses data to drive business value.
 I scrambled and stumbled my way into data and ultimately received multiple offers from some of the biggest companies - with no prior data experience or programming background.